MALL-Machine-Learning-in-Live-Sciences/VIBES-docs/docs/userguide.md

 #> ASV5 "Lactobacillus" NA
 ```

-Before running the package, the clinical data is made up of 25
+Before running the package, the clinical data is made up of 25 variables, the last six are:
-variables.
-Once the package is run, it will return 5 more variables that
-correspond to the probability and membership of each cluster.

 ``` r
 # Sample data has no info about clusters